NotaSimpO/leetCode/README.md

-Hope you guys have a great day.
-Luv all <3
+Hope you guys have a great day

 Just watch for fun cuz i'm newbie in Leetcode

+Love all <3